chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Blockchained Relational Database Framework
 A blockchained relational database (BRDB) is an immutable relational database.
 Immutability is a deterrence for mal-activity.
 A BRDB framework is a foundation for making any relational database immutable by hashing all activities on the database into a proof-of-work (PoW) blockchain.
 A PoW is an expensive hashing technique which makes any data that the hash is representing immutable.
 Any changes to the data will always require the expensive rehashing.
 So expensive as a deterrence to any mal-activity.
 A hash is a valid representation of the data it hashes because a sophisticated hash is always unique.
 A data may contain a hash of another data, and so on.
 Hence, a hash may represent a complex hashing structure of a large data set.
 A blockchain is a list of inclusive PoW.
 An inclusive hash is a hash of a data that includes a hash of a previous data in the list, and so on.
 Altering a data in the list will require rehashing the data and next data one after the other, and so on.
 An inclusive PoW is very immutable.
 Hence, everything a PoW blockchain represents is very immutable.
 All these concise description will be known as the BRDB methodology.

-This Harubi BRDB framework extends [Harubi](https://github.com/chelahmy/harubi) and [Harubi Front](https://github.com/chelahmy/harubi-front) with the blockchain methodology.
+This Harubi BRDB framework extends [Harubi](https://github.com/chelahmy/harubi) and [Harubi Front](https://github.com/chelahmy/harubi-front) with the BRDB methodology.

 The BRDB methodology and framework were originally designed by [Abdullah Daud](https://github.com/chelahmy) who was also the designer of Harubi and Harubi Front.
 He was amazed with the Bitcoin blockchain which employs hashing to its fullest advantage.
-With BRDB, he wanted to take blockchain away from cryptocurrency, and to a greener field.
+With BRDB, he wanted to take blockchain away from cryptocurrency, and to a less controversial field.

 **This is A Work-In-Progress**